dahliaspinoff/sichelia/outputs/README.md

 # Patronal Festivals JSON-LD
 This folder contains a JSON-LD file with an extraction of Patronal Festival entities and their related data.
-The dataset has been retrieved from an NGSI-LD compliant context broker and includes structured information about local patronal festivals, such as identifiers, names, locations, and associated attributes.
+The dataset has been retrieved from an NGSI-LD compliant context broker and includes structured information about local patronal festivals, such as urn identifiers, official Italian names and local names in Sicilian dialect, locations and coordinates, description, type of event and other associated attributes.

 The file is provided in JSON-LD format and uses a custom @context to ensure semantic interoperability and compatibility with linked data tools.